krbnite/krbnite.github.io/_posts/2017-10-03-Scheduling-Jobs-with-Cron.md

 ## Master Class
 In the python code above, I use a try/except statement to avoid a crash.
 In the case of a would-be crash, the data is saved locally and I am emailed about the failure.
 What if something outside the try/except statement fails?
+Well, then the cron job will restart the program at the top of the hour, so no worries.

-What if the cron job itself fails?
+But what if the cron job itself fails?!

 #### 1. Install ssmtp
 On Ubuntu: